 easy canned cherry pie recipe

 So in my recipe below, I instruct you to make the pie dough with a STAND MIXER.
 The pie dough recipe is from my cookbook, Weeknight Baking.

 After chilling the ingredients for five minutes or so, you throw everything into the stand mixer and mix it on low speed like you would a cookie dough.
 It takes less than 5 minutes to come together and eliminates TONS of mess and work.
-Furthermore, unlike a food processor, a stand mixer allows you more control and visibility as the dough comes together—no flat, dense crusts here folks!
+Furthermore, unlike a food processor, a stand mixer allows you more control and visibility as the dough comes togetherโ€”no flat, dense crusts here folks!

 easy canned cherry pie

-Ingredients and Substitutions
+Ingredient Sources, Recommendations, and Substitutions

-Yes, absolutely!
+• Pie Dough.
+Although this recipe instructs you to make pie dough from scratch, you can also use store bought frozen pie dough.
 Store-bought pie dough usually comes in two varieties: the kind that’s already pre-molded onto a disposable pie pan, and the kind that the baker needs to roll out and fit onto his or her own pie pan.
 I recommend using the latter so that you can cover your canned cherry filling with pie crust, too.

 Wait, why do I need 2 OR 3 cans of cherries?

 Good question!
 You may need more cherries depending on the kind of pie pan you use for baking pies.
 In general, I like to bake my pies in thin, shallow metal pans (like this one!).
 I find that doing so makes the pie crust more crispy and lowers the risk for a soggy-bottomed pie.
-Shallow metal pie pans usually have a depth between 1 ¼- and 1 ½-inches.
+Shallow metal pie pans usually have a depth between 1 ยผ- and 1 ยฝ-inches.

 However, many people bake their pies in deep-dish pie pans.
-In contrast, these deep-dish pie pans typically have a depth between 2- and 2 ½-inches.
+In contrast, these deep-dish pie pans typically have a depth between 2- and 2 ยฝ-inches.
 As a result, this greater depth enables the pie to hold more filling.
 If you have one of these kinds of pie pans, I recommend using 3 cans of cherries as opposed to 2.

+easy canned cherry pie recipe